 Health risk assessment and health impact assessment are best done early in the decision-making process so that health issues can be considered together with social, economic and environmental objectives.

-Currently, the SA Department of Health has little or no role in health risk and health impact assessments for new developments.
+Currently, the SA Health has little or no role in health risk and health impact assessments for new developments.
 In other states, health departments do consider the health impacts of new developments and this is being considered for South Australia as part of proposed changes to the planning legislation.

 Consultation and complaints service

 The pollution complaints and response service is an essential part of environmental protection and decides how, and which agency is best able, to respond to the problem.